|

 RGM-84 surface-to-surface Harpoon missile leaving the capsule as it clears the surface of the water

-Harpoon, manufactured by McDonnell-Douglas of the USA, is an extremely powerful anti-shipping missile that is fitted to the Type 22 and Type 23 Frigates.
-The Sub Harpoon (UGM-84A) is also deployed in Astute, Trafalgar and the remaining Swiftsure Class submarines.
+Harpoon, manufactured by McDonnell-Douglas of the USA, is an extremely powerful anti-shipping missile that is fitted to the Type 23 Frigates and Type 45 Destroyers.
+The Sub Harpoon (UGM-84A) is also deployed in Astute and Trafalgar Class submarines.

 Harpoon Specifications